- atari •

-I bought my NES on the way to a ski trip at Killington, VT because I wanted to play 720 after the day snowboarding.
-We had to stop at several different malls to find an NES - the demand was so high at the time.
+I bought my NES on route to a ski trip at Killington, VT because I wanted to play 720 after the day of snowboarding.
+We had to stop at several different malls to find an NES - demand for the console was very high at the time.
 Games were pretty easy, but finding the console was nearly impossible.
 Everyone was sold out!

-In the Nintendo section we also have info on the GameBoy, SNES, VirtualBoy, Nintendo N64, GameBoy Color, GameBoy Advance, GameCube, DS Lite and Wii.
+In the Nintendo section we also have info on the GameBoy, SNES, VirtualBoy, Nintendo N64, GameBoy Color, GameBoy Advance, GameCube, DS Lite, Wii, Wii U, 2DS, and NES Classic Edition.
 Dig into the images and some of the history of these Nintendo home video game consoles.

 Nintendo Co., Ltd. is a multinational corporation located in Kyoto, Japan.
 Founded on September 23, 1889 by Fusajiro Yamauchi, it produced handmade hanafuda cards.
 By 1963, the company had tried several small niche businesses, such as a cab company and a love hotel.